Pest Control in Las Rozas, Spain

 The developed areas have their own problems.
 Las Rozas’ residential zones span several decades of construction, from the older town centre to expansive 1990s and 2000s urbanisations.
 The commercial strips along the A-6 corridor generate food waste that sustains rodent populations.
 And beneath it all, the municipal drainage system carries cockroaches just as reliably as it carries rainwater.

-When Nature Gets Too Close
+What Happens When Nature Gets Too Close to Your Home?

 The families who chose Las Rozas for its balance of nature and convenience rarely anticipate the maintenance that balance requires.
 The pine tree in your garden is not decorative – it is a processionary caterpillar incubator that will produce hazardous larvae every single year unless treated.
 The quiet garden backing onto the scrubland is not just peaceful – it is a rodent highway from the woodland into your property.
 The irrigation system keeping your lawn green through July is not just watering grass – it is generating mosquito breeding habitat on a schedule.